 We recommend you use the best equipment available to you to collect the highest quality data possible.
 ETA has developed Visible Emissions Observer Field Test Kits for our staff to ensure observations are properly documented.
 These kits are available for purchase by the public.
 All items in the kits are commercially available.
 We have simply organized them into a convenient package.

-For more information regarding visible emissions support products, please contact our office or visit our online store.
+For more information regarding visible emissions support products, or information on how to order, call us today at 919-878-3188 or visit our online store.